A counterexample to the weak density of smooth maps between manifolds in Sobolev spaces: Some topological background

 \subsection{The Hopf invariant of two linked spaghetti}

 Another simple way to obtain non trivial homotopy classes is to consider two linked planar curves, yielding what is often called a \emph{Hopf link}.
-Consider therefore two planar curves without self-intersection, a curve $\mathcal C_1$ included in the plane $P_{1,2}$ of equation $x_3=0$ and a curve $\mathcal C_2$ included in the plane $P_{2,3}$ of equation $x_1=0$.
-To fixe ideas, on may take for $\mathcal C_1$ and $\mathcal C_2$ the circles
+Consider two planar curves without self-intersection, a curve $\mathcal C_1$ included in the plane $P_{1,2}$ of equation $x_3=0$ and a curve $\mathcal C_2$ included in the plane $P_{2,3}$ of equation $x_1=0$.
+To fix ideas, one may take for $\mathcal C_1$ and $\mathcal C_2$ the circles